hawkrives/drip-drop-sploosh/README.md

 # drip-drop-sploosh
 Hw16 for Algorithms and Data Structures

-A C++ attempt at the "Pouring water" problem using  in problem 3.8 of Algorithms by S. Dasgupta, C.H.
-Papadimitriou, and U.V.
-Vazirani.
+A C++ attempt at the "Pouring water" problem with modifications using breadth-first search.

 Built by [hawkrives](https://www.github.com/hawkrives) and [drewvolz](https://www.github.com/drewvolz)